conan-io/conan-io.github.io/_posts/2019-07-07-Integrate-build-system-in-Conan.markdown

 {% endhighlight %}

-And create a ``wscript`` that loads all the Conan information in Waf environment.
+And create a ``wscript`` that loads all the Conan information in the Waf environment.

 {% highlight python %}